makersall/toolkit/pages/30-smooth/20-continuum-skill.md

 ---
 So far, we've focused on making the skills of a full-blown developer as accessible as possible.
 But is that level of skill really necessary for every job?

-If we want to increase the odds of truly democratizing emerging tech, in every field of emerging tech we need to start to asking two questions:
+If we want to increase the odds of truly democratizing emerging tech, in every field of emerging tech we need to ask two questions:

 - Is it possible to create a continuum of skill in this field -- e.g., from beginners to power users to blue-collar coders to highly skilled developers?
 - Can we use coding UX to reduce the work required to "level up" along this continuum?